Free volunteer program planning worksheet

-Not ready to gather in groups?
-No problem!
-An emerging trend in event management, hybrid events are held both onsite and virtually.
+Hybrid events are an emerging trend in event management, and are held both onsite and virtually.
 Therefore, they offer valuable flexibility for attendees and event hosts.

 However, coordinating onsite and virtual elements can be tricky.
 So, after you’ve identified your event volunteer needs, you’ll need to consider virtual event management tools for smooth sailing.
-You can also read more about hybrid event best practices (and pitfalls to avoid!) in this handy article.
+You can also read more about hybrid event best practices (and avoidable mishaps!) in this handy article.

-We’re eagerly awaiting the full return of safe onsite volunteerism, and we bet you are too.
-So, as your volunteer program ramps up again, make sure you have the tools and technology in place to support your program.
+As your volunteer program ramps up for summer, make sure you have the right tools and technology in place to support your program.

 But with all the technology out there, how do you know which is worth your investment?

 We think the best, most cost-effective tools should be multi-functional and user-friendly.
-Volunteer management software is your volunteer program’s all-rounder.
+Volunteer management software is your volunteer program’s one-stop-shop.
 It’ll help you manage, recruit, and engage volunteers more efficiently.
-The best options also have robust reporting and communication tools built-in.
+The top volunteer management software options also have robust reporting and communication tools built-in.

-Volunteer management software empowers Volunteer Managers to spend more time on high-impact activities like community outreach and planning (while spending less time on administrative tasks).
+Volunteer management software empowers nonprofit professionals to spend more time on high-impact activities like community outreach and planning (while spending less time on administrative tasks).
 In the long run, you’ll improve your volunteer program’s return on investment and even grow your program.